josenymad/front-end-engineer-technical-challenge/README.md

 I then used [Figma](https://www.figma.com/) to make the design, you can see the finished version below:

 [Front End Engineer Technical Challenge Design-compressed_1.pdf](https://github.com/josenymad/front-end-engineer-technical-challenge/files/13207313/Front.End.Engineer.Technical.Challenge.Design-compressed_1.pdf)

+## Development

+I've used a combination of CSS Flexbox and Grid to structure the site and position each element as per the design.
+Detailed manipulation of the box model was essential to master the spacing and layout of each element and section.
+To make the site responsive, I used `vw` measurements so that fonts and images would shrink and grow relative to the screen size.
+As such, I only had to write 2 media query breakpoints to cater for screen sizes smaller than 600px and 500px.